-Any gift or hospitality, whether accepted or declined, will be recorded in the Gift and Hospitality Registry and will be subject to audits.
+Any gift or hospitality over the value of £25, whether accepted or declined, will be recorded in the Gift and Hospitality Registry and will be subject to audits.

-This policy will apply to all staff working in the Office Police and Crime Commissioner (OPCC) whether employed full-time or part-time, fixed term, permanent, contracted, seconded or on a temporary basis.
+This policy will apply to all staff working in the OPCC whether employed full-time or part-time, fixed term, permanent, contracted, seconded or on a temporary basis.